darwinapps/directory-monitor/README.md

 Command-line Options:

 ```
         -d|--directory             required, directory to monitor

-    -e|--exclude <pattern>     optional, exclude all events on files matching the
+        -e|--exclude <pattern>     optional, exclude all events on files
-                               perl-compatible regular expression <pattern>
+                                   matching the perl-compatible regular.
-                               multiple excludes allowed
+                                   expression <pattern>, multiple excludes
+                                   allowed

-    -i|--interval <interval>   optional, interval, after which all events are reported
+        -i|--interval <interval>   optional, interval, after which all events
-                               in a batch useful when notifications are sent by email,
+                                   are reported in a batch useful when.
+                                   notifications are sent by email,
                                    default value is 60

-    -t|--to <email>            optional, email address to send notifications
+        -t|--to <email>            optional, email address to send
+                                   notifications

-    -s|--subject <subject>     optional, subject of the email, default value is
+        -s|--subject <subject>     optional, subject of the email, default value
-                               sprintf('Filesystem modified at %s', $hostname)
+                                   is 'Filesystem modified at ' . hostname

-    --inotifywatch <path>      path to binary inotifywatch,
+        --inotifywatch <path>      optional, path to binary inotifywatch,
                                    if different from /usr/bin/inotifywatch

-    --sendmail <path>          path to binary sendmail,
+        --sendmail <path>          optional, path to binary sendmail,
                                    if different from /usr/sbin/sendmail

 ```